-Suddenly, many of his peers are passing away after a long life
+Suddenly, many of the rock & roll legend’s peers are passing away after a long life.

 When Memphis radio DJ George Klein, the late Elvis Presley’s best friend, died on Feb.
 5, he was not the first or the second or even the third but the fourth of Elvis’s friends, colleagues, and peers to pass away in the first few weeks of the year.
 Klein’s death comes on the quick heels of two of Elvis’s recording-studio guitarists, Reggie Young (Jan.
 17) and Harold Bradley (Jan.
 21).
 All three men died of natural causes in their 80s and 90s.
 So did Elvis’s longtime drummer, D.J.
 Fontana, just a few months ago.
 And Elvis’s stepbrother, the evangelist Rick Stanley, died just last week, in his 60s.